 How to Survive a Blackout : What You Really Need

-Portugal, Spain, and other parts of Europe experienced a massive blackout this week.
+Portugal, Spain, and other parts of Europe experienced some of the worst blackouts in history in the spring of 2025.
 Cities went dark: shops closed, petrol stations shut down, cash machines stopped working, internet connections failed—and even water supplies were cut off.

-Living off-grid and building a self-sufficient lifestyle meant we were largely unaffected.
+Living off-grid and building a self-sufficient lifestyle meant we were largely unaffected by these events.

 But for most, the sudden loss of power meant losing access to basic survival needs—water, food, heat, communication, and transport.